-To conclude, I wasn’t expecting that a battery operated chainsaw will perform almost same as a gas chainsaw.
-Greenworks Pro surely left me in awe and I’d absolutely recommend it to the homeowners who want to get rid of noisy gas chainsaws.
+To conclude, I wasn’t expecting that a battery-operated chainsaw will perform almost same as a gas chainsaw.
+Greenworks Pro surely left me in awe and I’d absolutely recommend it to homeowners who want to get rid of noisy gas chainsaws.

 So, that’s how I compared both tools simultaneously.

 Technical Features of Greenworks 80v Chainsaw You Should Know